driessene/acoustic_camera/readme.md

 - N - int: The order of the filter.
 - cutoff - float: The cutoff frequency of the filter in Hz.

-## FIRWINFilter - Filter
+## Firwinilter - Filter
 A lowpass [ideal filter](https://en.wikipedia.org/wiki/Sinc_filter) using the window method.
 This is mathematically better than ButterFilter and is recommended.
 Can have extremely sharp cutoffs.
 A subclass of filter, inheriting all properties and methods.

 ### Properties
-- N - int: The length of the filter
+- n - int: The length of the filter
 - cutoff - float: The cutoff frequency of the filter in Hz

+## FirlsFilter - Filter
+A multi-bandpass filter.
+Use this if you would like to have multiple discrete bands.

+### Properties
+- n - int: The length of the filter
+- bands - np.ndarray: The band edges.
+Pass as either np.array([0, 1, 2, 3, 4, 5]) or np.array([[0, 1], [2, 3], [4, 5]]).
+- desired - np.ndarray: A sequence the same size as bands containing the desired gain at the start and end point of each band.

 ## HanningWindow - Stage
 Applies a [hanning window](https://en.wikipedia.org/wiki/Hann_function) to incoming data.
 Simply a **stage** that applies a hanning window.
+Remember to use this before a fft to remove spectral leakage.

 ## FFT - Stage
 Applies FFT to data.
 Returns complex data to match [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.fft.fft.html#scipy.fft.fft).